David Elleray: Career

-In 2002, Elleray was voted onto the FA Council as the member for Independent Schools.
+In 2002, he gave then 17 year old Wayne Rooney his first ever red card.
+The same year, Elleray was voted onto the FA Council as representative of independent schools.

 He retired from refereeing at the end of the 2002–03 season.
 His last match was Newcastle United's 1–0 win over Birmingham on 3 May 2003, during which he sent off Blues defender Matthew Upson.

+In 2003, Premier League referee Jeff Winter wrote that Elleray, who was at the forefront of English and world refereeing for well over a decade, gained the reputation of being "very strict" on the field but "the respect he has from the players shows that his approach has been fair, firm and consistent," and cited Elleray as "an example" to referees.

 Post-retirement

 In 2004, Elleray accepted the position as Honorary President of the Board of the Referees' Association of England for three years, and was a FIFA and UEFA referee assessor and instructor.
 He was chairman of the Independent Schools Football Association.

 Elleray was awarded an honorary doctorate from Sheffield Hallam University in 2010.
 He was appointed Member of the Order of the British Empire (MBE) in the 2014 Birthday Honours for services to football.

 He has held the position of Technical Director for the International Football Association Board since at least May 2016.

 One of the most recognisable figures in English football, Elleray's life featured in an award-winning documentary, The Man in Black, for Channel 4.